enkidevs/curriculum/git/essentials/fundamentals/the-git-working-tree.md

 During the development process, a project can grow to thousands of files.

 Those files you are currently working on - and changes that may not be committed as part of a **Git** repository - constitute the **working tree**.
-Some of these files _may be_ part of a previous commit, but in a different form.
+Some of these files may be part of a previous commit, but in a different form.

 The **working tree** represents files that have been **created**, **updated** or **modified** and diverge from the contents of the most recent commit.

 **Tracked** files in the working tree are represented in **Git** based on different statuses:
   - `modified` or `dirty` : the file is changed, but Git has yet to calculate the differences and label the versions.
-  - `staged` : differences are calculated and the new structure of the project can be saved.
+  - `staged` : the differences are calculated, and the new structure of the project can be saved.
   - `committed` : the new version is safely stored in the repository.

 A user can add the changes to a repository at any point through **commits**, but also **revert** those changes.